dotnet/designs/accepted/better-obsoletion/better-obsoletion.md

 better than nothing but we're not convinced that's the case.
 Sure, a fixer isn't necessarily obligated to introduce zero issues, but over promising by offering the fixer could easily result in subtle bugs and thus customer frustration.
-We should be honest here and don't claim it's easier than it actually is.
+We should be honest here and don't claim it's easier than it is.

 ### Why is being able to delete APIs not a goal?

 Different layers of the stack have drastically different requirements for breaking changes.
-For the lower layers, our ability to make breaking changes and removing obsoleted features has proven very difficult.
+For the lower layers, our ability to make breaking changes and removing obsoleted features has proven exceedingly difficult.
 This has to do with the fact that .NET's success is largely built around the idea of sharing libraries, usually in binary form.
 Making changes there can disrupt the ecosystem for years.
-So our hopes to be able to remove problematic tech here seem slim.
+So, our hopes to be able to remove problematic tech here seem slim.

 At the same time, we've been able to remove APIs in higher layers, such as ASP.NET.
 It's much easier there because dependent code there tends to live in